defstudio/pest-plugin-laravel-expectations/README.md

 ## Usage

-The expectations added by this plugin are authomatically loaded into Pest's expectation system.
+The expectations added by this plugin are automatically loaded into Pest's expectation system.
 They can be used along other expectations.

 ## Authentication Expectations